Move out of the UK

 How Can Dixcart Assist?

-Dixcart can assist in providing advice as to which programme would be most appropriate for each individual or family.
-We can also organise visits to Malta, make the application for the relevant Maltese residence programme, assist with property searches and purchases, and provide a comprehensive range of individual and professional commercial services once relocation has taken place.
+Dixcart can assist in providing advice as to which route would be most appropriate for each individual or family.
+We can also organise visits to Malta, submit the application , assist with property searches and purchases, and provide a comprehensive range of individual and professional commercial services once relocation has taken place.

 Additional Information